-This is a tutorial with steps on how to create a bootable USB drive in Ubuntu from iso image file.
+This is a tutorial with steps on how to create a bootable USB drive in Ubuntu from a .iso image file using the app Unetbootin.

 There are some clearly good instructions here using “Startup Disk Creator”, but you may find errors while using the same.
 However, there is another way to create bootable USB from image files in Ubuntu using “Unetbootin”.

-Unetbootin is a utility which helps you create bootable USB sticks for all popular operating systems including Linux.
+Unetbootin is a utility that helps you create bootable USB sticks for all popular operating systems including Linux.